Our Values

 Continually Evolving Collaborative Structures

-Artistic Collaborators Chloe, Harlee, Marisa, and Katherine
+Artistic Collaborators Amalia, Chloe, Harlee, Katherine, Marcie, and Meredith

 Consensus decision making around programming and finances